jim19930609/taichi-unreal/README.md

 commit: d1a4842 [misc] Remove usage of deprecated kwarg in rw_texture type annotation (#111)
 ```

-C-API library is generated from
+C-API library was generated using:
 ```
 git@github.com:taichi-dev/taichi.git
 commit: 2603e6695 [llvm] Unify the llvm context of host and device (#7249)